 To keep a black summer dress from looking too severe, I like to wear neutral accessories to balance things out a bit.

-I bought this woven bag right before everything shut down in March.
-I haven’t worn it much except to the grocery store and more recently these photos, but it’s such a good “in between” purse.
-It’s not too casual or fancy, it’s a nice neutral tan (not too pink or brown), and it fits all of the essentials.
-It’s also available in white which is equally adorable; click here.
+I bought this woven bag in 2020 and it’s one of my most used purses during spring and summer.
+It’s such a good “in between” purse.
+It’s not too casual or fancy, it’s a nice neutral tan (not too pink or brown).
+And it fits all of the essentials.
+It’s also available in other colors including an even lighter neutral depending on your taste.

 Add in Fun Jewelry